Cloud Wolves of the Kaska Coast

 BACK TO WINNIPEG

-After breakfast it’s time for one last goodbye-howl to the wolves before we fly back to Churchill and on to Winnipeg.
+After breakfast it’s time for one last goodbye-howl to the wolves before we fly back to Winnipeg.

 Your flight south to Winnipeg will take place this evening.
 Upon arrival, collect your bags, head out of the arrivals doors and back to The Grand Hotel.